manifoldmarkets/manifold/native/README.md

 We're using Expo to help with android and ios builds.
 You can find more information about Expo here: https://docs.expo.dev/introduction/expo/
+## Installing
+- The `native/` directory is not part of the yarn workspace, so you have to run `yarn` in the `native/` directory to install dependencies.
+- You will need to install the Expo CLI globally: `npm install -g expo-cli`

 ## Configuration
 - `app.json` and `app.config.js` are the configuration files that determine basic functioning of the app.
 If you change them you'll have to clean your `android` and `ios` folders via `yarn clean`